Homeowner advice- Do you mow your lawn?

 Should I aerate my lawn?

 If you have compacted areas in your turf, you could benefit from a core aeration.
 It will allow water and nutrients to enter the soil.
 It will also help with puddling and water runoff.
+Check out this article on the benefits of aeration from Ryan Aerators.

 Thank you for reading a Total Spraying Post,